If their cars are the ultimate driving machine, is the BMW Visa the ultimate credit card? You need to pay close attention…

 That means the value realized is the same as the maintenance/accessories.
 Excess Wear & Use: Same conversion as the above two options.
 Each 10,000 points = $100 towards excess wear and use charges on your lease.
 Additional Lease Miles: This option appears to be the best deal if you have the regular Visa card from BMW, because your points will be worth more.
 Let’s look at the last one, since 100,000 points is an easy number to work with.
 Last I checked, the price BMW charges for extra lease miles is $0.16 on the 3 series, 5 series, and SUVS. $0.22 for the 7 series.
 0.16 x 5,000 miles = $800 0.22 x 5,000 miles = $1,100 Your BMW credit card rewards (from non-gas spending) will be worth 0.8% to 1.1% when used for miles, depending on what you drive.
 Obviously that percentage may skew up a tiny bit once you factor in the double points on gas.
 Regardless, it appears to be the wisest way to use points if you have this card.
 Of course, if you don’t lease this option won’t be avail.

-When there are so many other no fee MasterCard and Visa credit cards on the market that pay 1% to 5% cash back, I don’t see why getting this version of the BMW credit card will be logical.
+When there are so many other no fee MasterCard and Visa credit cards on the market that pay 1% to 5% cash back, I don’t see how getting this version of the BMW credit card would be optimal.
 While it does have platinum benefits like warranty manager, auto rental insurance, emergency cash and card replacement, etc. the customer service rep I spoke to told me these benefits are administered through Visa.
 If that’s true, there are a number of no fee credit cards on the market with comparable benefits for Visa Signature, but better rewards value than what the BMW Visa offers.

 The $50 BMW Visa card